Iowa lawmakers won’t reconvene until at least April 30

-Lawmakers, who left the Capitol temporarily on March 17 with plans to restart the session on April 15, said the decision to further suspend legislative activities at the Iowa Capitol building was influenced by President Donald Trump’s directive to set a national social-distancing policy through April 30 that avoids large gatherings and concern over the uncertain outlook for state tax collections that will impact budget decisions for the current and 2021 fiscal years.
+Lawmakers, who left the Capitol on March 17 with plans to restart the session April 15, said the decision to further suspend legislative activities was influenced by President Donald Trump’s directive to set a national social-distancing policy through April 30.

 "The Iowa Legislature continues to follow the guidance of the CDC and the Iowa Department of Public Health.
 It is important for us to continue to lead by example and limit the possible spread of this disease,” said Senate Majority Leader Jack Whitver, R-Ankeny.
 “I am thankful for all work done by Iowans in the face of the COVID-19.
 After this virus, I am confident Iowa will rebound stronger than ever.”